JackMcKew/jackmckew.dev/drafts/2020/develop-with-kubernetes/develop-with-kubernetes.md

 Tags: software
 JavaScripts: mermaid.min.js

 Following on with previous posts on this blog.
-This post will be going through how to develop & deploy our fibonacci application we previously built in a multi-container context.
+This post will be going through how to develop & later on deploy our fibonacci application we previously built in a multi-container context.
 To reiterate we will be using the following technologies:

 | Technology | Use                                                                    |
 | ---------- | ---------------------------------------------------------------------- |